It broke him. Or, rather, it allowed inertia to run its course.

 "Jayden you're a junkie head case fuck up."
 Special Agent Snaff said with all the warmth of a pissed off bulldog.

-Jayden pushed away from his desk and looked up at Snaff, expression blank, too tired, too drugged, too disinterested to muster even the barest expression for the hostile agent.
+Jayden pushed away from his desk and looked up at Snaff.
+Jayden's expression was blank, too tired, too drugged, too disinterested to muster even the barest expression for the hostile agent.